abdelkimo/or-tools/doc_sources/MANUAL/source/manual/custom_constraints/basic_working_constraints.rst

 ..  _basic_working_constraints:

-Basic working of the solver: Constraints
+Basic working of the solver: constraints
 ---------------------------------------------

 ..  only:: draft